54 Point Checklist for Startup Launches and New Businesses

 39. Build backlinks.
 Next to content, the core of SEO, which is the core of organic traffic generation and exposure, is backlinks.
 There are dozens of ways to get more backlinks, so focus on all of the relevant options you can find.
 The best way to build backlinks is to earn them.
 If you're having trouble doing this yourself, you could, of course, hire a marketing company to do it for you.
 If you do hire a company to help you, be careful with who you choose - out of the hundreds of link-building companies I've surveyed over the years, very few of them are actually delivering quality work.

-Backlinks on Ahrefs
+Backlinks On Ahrefs

 40. Create more, narrower landing pages.
 It's a constant struggle to optimize your conversion rates.
 Segmenting your audience into more, smaller audiences with more targeted marketing is generally better.